NicholasRasi/TrieWordsFilter/README.md

     $trie->addFromFile($words)

-Few dictionary are included in data folder.
+Few dictionaries are included in data folder.
 There are de, en, es, fi, fr, it, no dictionary with bad words.

 We can show the trie: